mongodb/genny/docs/generated/workloads.md

 ### Description
-The goal of this test is to exercise multiplanning.
-We run the same query 7 times, each one with a different selectivity value that we are comparing against x1, calcuated based on the number of documents we want the query to match.
-This will help us measure the overhead of throwing out the result set gathered during multi-planning when the result set exceeds 101 documents.
+The goal of this test is to measure the overhead of "throwing out" the initial results returned by multiplanning.

+When a query runs with Classic multiplanner + Classic execution, then when multiplanning finishes the query can resume running and reuse the partial results it gathered during multiplanning.
+By contrast when running with SBE execution, the query has to start over--unless it already finished during multiplanning.
+This means SBE has a discontinuity in performance as the size of the result set grows: when it crosses from 100 to 102 documents, it has to recompute those first ~100 documents.

+To measure this, we run the same query 7 times, each one with a different selectivity value.
+For example, in phase 'MultiplannerWith50ExpectedResults' we choose a selectivity of '50 / collectionSize' to make the query return (approximately) 50 documents.

 Unlike many of the other multiplanner/ workloads, we only test with 2 indexes here, because 2 indexes is a worst case for throwing away results.
 Having more indexes increases planning time, but not query execution time, so having more indexes makes the *relative* cost of throwing away results smaller.

-We expect classic to have better latency and throughput than SBE on this workload, and we expect the combination of classic planner + SBE execution (PM-3591) to perform about as well as classic.